apusingh1967/matching_engine_with_aeron_and_sbe/common/README.md

-gradle cleanSbeMessages
+Generate SBE Java Code from xml schema!

-gradle generateMessages
+`gradle cleanSbeMessages`

-schema is in resources/com/codingmonster/common/messages.xml along with the xsd
+`gradle generateMessages`

-resources/dev has dev configurations
+Schema is in resources/com/codingmonster/common/messages.xml along with the xsd